 When we first brought our adopted children home from the hospital, I wasn’t sure what their relationship with their birth moms would be.
 We always left it up to their birth mom to see what level of involvement they wanted.
-Two of my children have had contact with their birthmom, and I can see what a blessing it has been in their lives.
+Two of my children have had contact with their birth mom.
+I can see what a blessing it has been in their lives.
 The blog author cited several interesting studies on open adoptions.

 From the Minnesota Texas Adoption Research Project:

--Birthmothers do not attempt to ‘reclaim’ their children.
+- Most birthmothers do not attempt to ‘reclaim’ their children.